Bin-Huang/chatbox/README.md

 - Chatbox stores all chat messages and prompts locally, thus reducing the risk of data loss.
 - Chatbox helps you design, debug, and manage prompts, thus providing greater control over the AI interface.

-## Alternative to ChatGPT Plus?

-The idea is feasible.
-OpenAI also provides a developer API service, which offers the same functionality as ChatGPT Plus and some additional benefits as follows:

-1. Unlike ChatGPT Plus, which charges a fixed monthly fee of $20, the developer API service charges based on usage, resulting in lower overall costs.
-2. The developer API service enables more direct use of the model behind ChatGPT, such as using more flexible prompt role debugging and parameter debugging.

 ## Roadmap

 - [x] AI chat and session management